Wild1145/ansible-role-garage/README.md

 ## Managing buckets and keys
 This role can create and manage keys and buckets withing Garage.
 It will not delete buckets or keys.
 ### Creating buckets
-Buckets can ne defined within the `garage_buckets` variable as fount in [defaults/main.yml](./defaults/main.yml).
+Buckets can ne defined within the `garage_buckets` variable as found in [defaults/main.yml](./defaults/main.yml).
 The only required field is the name, by default web access will be disabled and there will be an unlimited quota.
 Bucket name must be unique.
 ### Creating keys
-Keys can be defined within the `garage_keys` variable as fount in [defaults/main.yml](./defaults/main.yml).
+Keys can be defined within the `garage_keys` variable as found in [defaults/main.yml](./defaults/main.yml).
 The ID must be unique and me a 24 character hexadecimal string prefixed with `GK`.
 The secret must be a 64 character hexadecimal string.

 To generate a key that complies to all the requirements use the `keygen.sh` bash script included with this role.